gharrma/bigredapp-ios/README.md

 ## Contributing
 * [Pull requests](http://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) are very welcome!
 Do not hesitate if you are a beginner, as I would be more than happy to give an overview of the project, or even iOS development in general.

+## General App Structure
+* All requests for JSON objects from the RedAPI are handled in the JSONRequest class.
+* The LocationTableController class controls the table that displays of list of dining locations.
+* The MenuViewController class controls the view that displays the menu for a particular location.
+* The UI structure/layout is housed in Main.storyboard, a standard nib file.

 ## Other
 * [Facebook Group](https://www.facebook.com/groups/opensourcecornell)
 * Questions?
 Feel free to email me (Matthew Gharrity): mjg355